-5.1 Both Commissioners are currently maintaining an under-borrowed position.
+- 5.1 Both Commissioners are currently maintaining an under-borrowed position.
 This means that the capital borrowing need (the Capital Financing Requirement) has not been fully funded with loan debt as cash supporting the Commissioner's reserves, balances and cash flow has been used as a temporary measure.
 This strategy is prudent as investment returns are low and counterparty risk is high.
-Against this background and the risks within the economic forecast, caution will be adopted with the 2015/16 treasury operations.
+Against this background and the risks within the economic forecast, caution will be adopted with the 2016/17 treasury operations.
+From 2017/18 onwards the Commissioners intend to fund a significant proportion of the capital programme from reserves, reducing the need for long term borrowing and minimising future capital financing costs.
 The Treasury Team will monitor interest rates in financial markets and adopt a pragmatic approach to changing circumstances.
-Any decisions will be reported to the Commissioner at the earliest available opportunity.

-5.2 The Arlingclose forecasts for t he PWLB new borrowing rate are as follows: 5 5
+Any decisions will be reported to the Commissioner at the earliest available opportunity. - 5.2 The Arlingclose forecasts for the PWLB new borrowing rate are as follows: